 More objectively, I’m citing probability: Gallup’s research on millions of managers over the past 7 years revealed that companies choose the wrong manager 82% of the time.
 And if that’s not disconcerting enough, they found only 1 in 10 managers possess what they describe “the natural talent to manage”.

 Such is the “curse” of a new manager.
 Leadership is not as intuitive as we’re eager to believe.
-What we’d like to think work don’t actually work.
+What we’d like to think works doesn’t actually work.
 And the only way to find out things don’t work is to mess them up pretty badly.

 Or, is that the only way?

-Based on the research we’ve done over the past 5 years with 15,000+ people, and interviewing hundreds of CEOs, executives and managers, I’ve pulled together the mistakes most leaders tend to overlook.
-These are the most dangerous kinds of leadership mistakes – the mistakes that unintentionally hurt our team, without us ever knowing.
+Based on the research we’ve done over the past 10 years with 25,000+ people with Know Your Team, and interviewing hundreds of CEOs, executives and managers, I’ve pulled together the mistakes most leaders tend to overlook.
+These are the most dangerous kinds of leadership mistakes — the mistakes that unintentionally hurt our team, without us ever knowing.

 Mistake #1: You think building trust is about team-building.